 How do you shed the weighty layer of protection?
 Focus on what you lose when you put on the armour.
 Once we learn to identify what triggers our armour then we learn how to let go of it.
 Thankfully there has been plenty of time to reflect and analyse our behaviour and triggers.
 We no longer need to armour up when we’re leaving the house to go to work.

 Shedding the armour will lead to you living a more authentic life.
 You are more than the armour you present to the world.
-Be you, be honest, be strong without your shield.
+Be you, be honest, and be strong without your shield.